 The single room was perfect (no AC, but they handed me a fan without me having to ask), the patio breakfast was genuinely one of the best meals I had in Italy that year, and the carbload dinner the night before my hike was unreal.

-The sleeper benefit is the Brixen Card — included with your stay, and it covers regional transport plus discounts on cable cars.
+The sleeper benefit is the Brixen Card, included with your stay, which covers regional transport and discounts on cable cars.
 For Alta Via 2 hikers heading up to Plose, that pays for itself the first morning.

 Worth knowing: Hotel Elephant is small and books out early for July–August.
 If you are starting the Alta Via 2 in peak season, lock this one in by March.
 Check current rates and availability for Hotel Elephant.